inkestonine/DATA550-Midterm/README.md

 The analysis parts are combined in `covid_report.Rmd`.

-`code/00_render_report.R` is used for rendering the combined report in the `output/` directory from the command line.
+`code/00_render_report.R` is used for rendering the combined report to the root directory from the command line.

 # Report Building Instruction